-To be interoperable, the ELG platform has developed a metadata schema that is built on existing ones (META-SHARE24, CMDI25, etc.).
+To be interoperable, the ELG platform has developed a metadata schema that is built on existing ones (META-SHARE, CMDI, etc.).
 ELG also advocates for the use of best practices within each of the Language Technology areas it addresses (data format, knowledge representation, etc.).
 An important added value of ELG is the use of containerisation techniques to make the data interoperable.
+An application and its dependencies can be packed in a virtual container, enabling the application to run in different locations in a simpler and lighter manner.